Quotients of $S^2\times{S^2}$: Explicit constructions for and

+\begin{remark} The complication in the formula for $\xi$ in Definition \ref{def:twist} flows from the fact that this copy of $S^1$ is not closed under quaternionic multiplication, whereas its translate $S^1\bf{i}$ is the unit circle in $\mathbb{R}\oplus\mathbb{R}\mathbf{k}\cong\mathbb{C}$. \end{remark}

-This manifold is the total space of an orbifold bundle with regular fibre $S^2$ over $S(2,2)$.
+\begin{remark} The manifold $RP^4\#_{S^1}RP^4$ is the total space of an orbifold bundle with regular fibre $S^2$ over $S(2,2)$.
 The exceptional fibres are the cores $RP^2$ of the copies of $E$, and each has self-intersection 1.
 Hence $v_2(RP^4\#_{S^1}RP^4)\not=0$.
-We shall show in the next section that $RP^4\#_{S^1}RP^4$ is not homotopy equivalent to a bundle space \cite{Kim:1992}, and hence it is not geometric.
+We shall show in the next section that $RP^4\#_{S^1}RP^4$ is \emph{not} homotopy equivalent to a bundle space \cite{Kim:1992}, and hence it is not geometric. \end{remark}